iandennismiller/docker-python/README.md

-# docker-vnc
+# docker-python

-A Docker image that provides Ubuntu, VNC, Xfce4, Firefox, and basic Python support.
+A Docker image based on Ubuntu 18.04 that provides basic Python 2/3 support.